appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcode-select.md

 ### Prerequisites

+There are no prerequisites required before using the **Xcode Select** step.

 :::danger

 Always use this step **before** [**CocoaPods Install**](https://docs.appcircle.io/workflows/ios-specific-workflow-steps/#cocoapods-install) and [**Xcodebuild for Devices**](https://docs.appcircle.io/workflows/ios-specific-workflow-steps/#xcodebuild-for-devices-archive--export).
 If you have other **Xcode related** steps, such as [**Xcodebuild for iOS Simulators**](https://docs.appcircle.io/workflows/ios-specific-workflow-steps/#xcodebuild-for-ios-simulator) and [**Xcodebuild for Unit and UI Tests**](https://docs.appcircle.io/workflows/ios-specific-workflow-steps/#xcodebuild-for-unit-and-ui-tests), **don't forget** to use before them.

 :::

 :::caution

 Please **don't forget** to select the **Xcode version** from [Configuration](https://docs.appcircle.io/build/building-ios-applications#build-configuration) first.

 :::

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2585-xcodeOrder.png' />